slavrinc/CIT245-Data-Structures-Cpp/README.md

 Example output:

-Enter a number and I will apply the Babylonian square root algorithm until I am withing .001 of the correct answer.
+Enter a number and I will apply the Babylonian square root algorithm until I am within .001 of the correct answer.

 151
 You entered 151
 guessing 38.75